spinico/Localize/README.md

 	<TextBlock Text="{Localize MyString}"/>
 	```

- 6. Now the TextBlock should display the string resource for the current thread culture in design mode in Visual Studio.
-At runtime, set the `CultureManager.CurrentCulture` property to one of your defined resource culture, for example:
+ 6. To switch culture at runtime, set the `CultureManager.CurrentCulture` property to one of your defined resource culture, for example:
  ```
 CultureManager.CurrentCulture = new CultureInfo("fr");
  ```